-Alabama Historians Say The Last Known Slave Ship Has Been Found
+Alabama Historians Say The Last Known Slave Ship To U.S. Has Been Found

 The Alabama Historical Commission says a wrecked ship off the Gulf Coast is the Clotilda, the last known vessel to bring people from Africa to the United States and into bondage.